9+Where new beginnings have happy endings

 comfy chair, front legs crossed and just enjoying being in the

 inside of someone's home.
-Roxie is also going through the slow-kill
+Roxie went through the slow-kill

 heartworm treatment and would appreciate your sponsorship for her